Canakinumab (Subcutaneous route)

 Proper Use of This Medicine:

-A nurse or other trained health professional will give you this medicine in a hospital or clinic setting.
+A nurse or other trained health professional will give you or your child this medicine in a hospital or clinic setting.
 This medicine is given as a shot under your skin.

 This medicine comes with a Medication Guide.
 It is very important that you read and understand this information.
 Be sure to ask your doctor about anything you do not understand.